yoleg/flysight2csv/README.md

 - Find all the FlySight 2 CSV files in one or more directories or possible file paths.
 - View metadata (vars, sensors, columns, units, and first row) for each CSV file.
-- Copy the files to a directory, prepending the parent directory names to the filename.
+- Copy matching files to a single directory, prepending the parent directory names to the filename.
 - Reformat the CSV files for easier use with other tools, such as Pandas dataframes.
   - Calculates ISO timestamps for non-GPS sensors from $TIME field values, if available.
   - Available formats: